minghao0408/Unicellular-Multicellular-Evolutionary/README.md

 ## Project Overview

-This repository contains a comprehensive reproduction and analysis of the computational model described in the paper:
+This repository contains a computational model described in the paper:

 > **"Unicellular–multicellular evolutionary branching driven by resource limitations"** > *Adriano Bonforti & Ricard Solé (2022), Journal of The Royal Society Interface*